progmaticltd/homebox/docs/pages/10-basic/00-introduction.md

 ## What you need

-1. A target system to install homebox, running Debian 12.
+1. A target system to install, running Debian _Bookworm_.
 It is better if the system is freshly installed, i.e. without any customisations.
 This could be a physical server, an online VPS server, or even a virtual machine for development.
 2. A workstation to run Ansible.
 The installation has been tested with Debian Bookworm as well, but you can use Ubuntu, RedHat, etc...